ackerm44/cli-data-gem-assessment-v-000/gardening-cli-app/gardening/README.md

 7. DONE CLI - Add protection to inputs so that program doesn't error out or exit unexpectedly

 Third to-do list
-1. Watch videos and refactor
+1. DONE Watch videos and refactor
-2. Write out instructions of how a user will use
+2. DONE Write out instructions of how a user will use
-3. Edit readme to reflect how the user will use
+3. DONE Edit readme to reflect how the user will use
-4. spec.md, check off items
+4. DONE spec.md, check off items
 5. Video Demo
 6. Blog post